Tizios9999/meditation-app/readme.md

 If a timer has been set, you will be able to start it by clicking on the play button.
-You will hear a bell ring sound at the timer start and at the timer end (so you can meditate by closing your eyes)
+You will hear a bell ring sound at the timer start and at the timer end (so you can meditate with your eyes closed if you prefer doing it this way)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>